Why agent platforms care

 Open the browser verifier.
 Drag the bundle in.
 Watch the verification turn green.
 The agent-context fields above are conceptual for v1 of this gallery; the verification substrate is real and verifiable today.

-What this proves, and what it doesn't
+What this verifies, and what it doesn't

-What this proves
+What this verifies

-What this does not prove
+What this does not verify

 - × That agent A's decision based on the verdict was correct.